TheBotlyNoob/CS50/CS50w/Final Project/README.md

 -   I utilize more than one Django model
 -   I utilize `subprocess`
--   I utilize JavaScript's `fetch` api to access the api
+-   I utilize JavaScript's `fetch` API to access the API
 -   I utilize ReactJS and BabelJS to render the webpage
+-   I utilize JavaScript's DOM event listener API